partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: Isn't there something odd about the forest down there?

 Momo: You're right!
-There are huge vegetables sprouting there... the ground seems strange...
+There's lots of huge vegetables sprouting there... looks weird...

 Judy: Eeeeekkk!
-This fog stinks like celery on top of peppers!
+This fog stinks like celery on peppers!

-Judy: Noooooo! カミにおいがつくーッッ
+Judy: Noooooo!
+We're being seasoneddddd!!!!

 Unit 01: Wak wak!
 Do you ever stop complaining, Judy?!